Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 ## 1. Create a Reactor

-Initially, we will show you how to create a Reactor from our portal, although you can ALWAYS use our [Management API](https://docs.basistheory.com/#reactors) to replicate the exact steps with your CI pipelines or code base.
+Initially, we will show you how to create a Reactor from our portal, although you can also use the [Basis Theory API](https://docs.basistheory.com/#reactors) to replicate these steps with your CI pipelines or code base.

 Once you're logged into the Basis Theory Portal, navigate to our Token Reactors page and click on "Create Reactor" on the top right to begin creating a new Token Reactor.
 On this page, you'll see a listing of all available Reactor Formulas.